Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Labor market and refugees in Austria

 \subsection{Data and summary statistics}

 \paragraph{Data Sources} I use administrative data from the Austrian Labor Market Data Base (AMDB), a matched employer-employee database.
 The data include detailed daily information on employment and unemployment episodes, transitions into and out of different labor market states, and annual earnings since 1997.
+My regional unit of observation are labor market regions (AMS-regions).
+Labor market regions in the AMDB are defined as the area of responsibility for each public employment service center.
+I combine all different centers in Vienna to one regional labor market, which leaves a total of 88 labor market regions.
+Thus, refugees are assigned to shelters within one of those labor market regions.
 For part of my analyses, I use the matched employer-employee data in the AMDB to compute firm and worker fixed effects following the model by \citet[][henceforth AKM]{abowd1999high} and \citet{degenhardtnimczik}.
 I use the estimated AKM firm fixed effects to proxy for the unobserved quality of firms.
-A downside of the AMDB data are top-coded wages, which should not play a role in my setting.
+A downside of the AMDB data are top-coded wages, which should not play a role in my setting as less than 0.1\% of refugees in my sample have earnings at this bound.
 Further the AMDB does neither contain information on education or general individual skills nor occupational information.

 To measure local labor demand, I supplement the AMDB with vacancy data provided by the Austrian Public Employment Service.
 These data cover the universe of vacancies posted through the Public Employment Service's job platform, which accounts for roughly 60\% of all job postings in Austria.
 Importantly, coverage of job postings is more representative for jobs with general or lower skills \citep{mueller2024vacancy}.
-For my setting, this is benefitial since the restaurant jobs relevant to my research question primarily lower-skilled jobs.
+For my setting, this is beneficial since the restaurant jobs relevant to my research question are primarily lower-skilled jobs.
 Further, lower-skilled jobs are also more relevant for refugees, as around 70\% have primary education \citep{steinmayr}.
 Each vacancy record includes the 4-digit occupation, posting date, and labor market region.
 I use this information to construct monthly measures of seasonal job demand across labor market regions.